Drive sales on autopilot with ecommerce-focused featuresSee Features

 Automated emails drive 32% of all email marketing orders from just 2.4% of total email sends.
 Thanks to this, their use has become an essential part of every marketer’s strategy.

-You can see from the conversions comparisons below that all automated messages perform better than stand-alone promotional campaigns, which usually convert to a rate of 6.82%.
+You can see from the conversion comparisons below that all automated messages perform better than stand-alone promotional campaigns, which usually convert to a rate of 6.82%.

 You can adjust your automations for the holiday season, a special period when consumers are naturally more open to your marketing.